12 Names in Sports I Want My Daughter to Know

 Even if you do not have an athletic bone in your body please join me in celebrating the opportunities ahead for your daughter.
 If she expresses an interest, take the time to teach her to be grateful for these opportunities.
 Our girls need to know who is fighting for them so they can continue to push for equality on the field, in the classroom and in their careers.

-What role has sports played in your life?
+What role have sports played in your life?